-To browse for an OU, click ... (ellipsis button) and search for the OU using the Windows Find Organization Units dialog box.
+To browse for an Organizational Unit, click the ellipsis button (...) and search using the Windows Find Organization Units dialog box.
 By default, the Lanman resource adds the virtual server to the default container "Computers."

 The user account for VCS Helper service must have adequate privileges on the specified container to create and update computer accounts.